 Advertisement

-The USDA maintained its forecast for 2024-’25 corn use in ethanol in its latest World Agricultural Supply and Demand Estimates report, released March 11.
-The outlook for season-average corn price was also unchanged.
+The USDA maintained its forecast for 2024-’25 corn use in ethanol production in its latest World Agricultural Supply and Demand Estimates report, released April 10.
+The expected season-average corn price was unchanged.